 Canada’s House of Commons on October 30 unanimously passed M-155, a motion officially designating the month of June as Filipino Heritage Month across the country.

-Federal Liberal Salma Zahid, who is Member of Parliament for Scarborough Centre in Ontario, sponsored the motion beginning in February 2018.
+Federal Liberal Salma Zahid, who is a Member of Parliament for Scarborough Centre in Ontario, sponsored the motion beginning in February 2018.
 See https://canadianfilipino.net/news/470-parliament-to-tackle-motion-declaring-june-as-filipino-heritage-month-across-canada

 The declaration of June as Filipino Heritage Month has been established at different levels of government in the last year.
-In November 2017, Toronto city council voted unanimously to designate June as Filipino Heritage Month.
+In November 2017, the Toronto city council voted unanimously to designate June as Filipino Heritage Month.
 On June 1 of this year, Alberta Premier Rachel Notley and Lieutenant Governor Lois Mitchell signed a provincial proclamation designating June every year as Philippine Heritage Month in the province of Alberta.
 In May, the cities of Calgary and Edmonton in Alberta declared June as Philippine Heritage Month with the City of Fort Saskatchewan doing the same on June 9.

 Zahid said in a statement that the motion “recognizes, celebrates and raises awareness of the Filipino community in Canada,” adding that the motion shows the Canadian government’s “official appreciation of the Filipino community for their important contribution through Canadian history and for helping make our country the rich and vibrant place it is today.”